mousemke/flounder/README.md

 -----

 + [default] the default `data` is now `[]` in case of initially empty dropdowns
-+ changed how microbe is required and installed
++ [deps] changed how microbe is required and installed

 0.4.4